GreptimeTeam/docs/docs/v0.9/en/user-guide/operations/compaction.md

 For databases based on the LSM Tree, compaction is extremely critical.
 It merges overlapping fragmented SST files into a single ordered file, discards deleted data while significantly improves query performance.

-Until v0.9.1, GreptimeDB provides compaction strategies to control how SST files are compacted: Time windowed compaction strategy (TWCS) and strict window compaction strategy.
+Until v0.9.1, GreptimeDB provides compaction strategies to control how SST files are compacted: Time Windowed Compaction Strategy (TWCS) and strict window compaction strategy.

 ## Concepts